pdiu/etl-project/Personal notes.md

 - Took a few days but fully deployed a streamlit application successfully.
 It is quite basic right now but I've set up a multipage streamlit application with side-bar.
 - Finished transformations and added another analytical sql query which streamlit uses.
 - Finished dbt fundamentals course

+### 22
+Objectives:
+- Re-create Snowflake account as it's expiring
+  - Re-create all Snowflake resources uses RBAC DEFINITION.sql file
+  - Re-point configs
+  - Re-point DBT cloud settings to new Snowflake instance
+- Start "Refactoring SQL for Modularity" course on DBT courses
+- Understand and clean up DBT development space.
+Custom schemas, and related items.

+Outcomes:
+- Successfully re-created Snowflake account, all resources as before using template, and repointed everything successfully!
+Only took 1 hour, so nice.
+- Updated one of the staging models to be an incremental model, familiarized with Jinja if statement